 3. Loose Ponytail

-Try block braids with looser root to avoid tension.
+Try braids with looser root to avoid tension.
 Style your hair into loose ponytails and buns.

 4. Rectangle Blocks